Oil's Technical Path To $80 Per Barrel

 The 'Last Great Secular Oil Bull Market' Has Begun

-I am looking to buy LEAPs on the U.S. Oil Fund (USO) or the iPath S&P Oil Total Return Index ETN (OIL).
+I am looking to buy LEAPS on the U.S. Oil Fund (USO) or the iPath S&P Oil Total Return Index ETN (OIL).
 Depending on your brokerage, you might not be able to trade the U.S. Oil Fund in an IRA.
-That is a shame because it's options are getting better pricing.
+That is a shame because its options are getting better pricing.
 On the other hand, this trade is so risky that you are probably well served to trade this in a taxable account in case you need the tax break on a loss.
 The potential for loss on this trade is very real.

 That all said, I like the price of oil to head to around $80 by summer of 2020 and maybe even sooner.
 If there is broader war in the Middle East, then $100 is possible, maybe higher.

-Both USO and OIL have LEAPs that can be bought for 2019 and USO has LEAPs out to 2020 right now.
-I like buying these long dated calls just a touch outside the money.
+Both USO and OIL have LEAPS that can be bought for 2019 and USO has LEAPS out to 2020 right now.
+I like buying these long-dated calls just a touch outside the money.
 I am buying several strikes and for both 2019 and 2020 to spread my risks.

 The contango and backwardation issue is important because right now WTI oil is still a touch in contango which is negative for these contracts.
 This trade largely is a speculation that the contracts go into backwardation.
 The pricing probably goes higher once that happens, so about now is the time to get in.

-As you can see at the CME Group (CME) you can see the futures prices for oil.
+As you can see, at the CME Group (CME) you can see the futures prices for oil.
 Through the end of 2018, the futures contract for oil is essentially flat for the next year.
 The future price of oil for November 2018 is about $52.60, while oil for next month is $51.99.
 When the future price is lower, then futures traders can roll into new contracts cheaper each month.
 That's important for the securities we're looking at getting involved with.

 When the future futures price is higher, it costs money each month just to establish a new contract.
 That drags performance of USO and OIL down.
 When the future futures price is lower, the roll into a new contract is actually favorable.